 Sodium covers and protects potassium.
 When sodium is high relative to potassium, for example, a person generally has plenty of power or energy with which to function and express one’s will.
 When the ratio is low, however, there is not enough love or power to cover the willfulness of the person.
 As a result, degeneration of the body always occurs.
 I call it a catabolic state, which just means that more destruction occurs rather than more building up of the body.

-6. The chakra system of the body.
-Sodium is more related to the first and second chakras of the physical body, which is the location of the adrenal glands.
-Potassium is more associated with imbalances in the fourth and fifth chakras of the physical body, which is where the thyroid gland is found.
-For more on chakras read The Chakra System Of The Body.
+6. The energy center system of the body.
+Sodium is more related to the first and second centers of the physical body, which is the location of the adrenal glands.
+Potassium is more associated with imbalances in the fourth and fifth centers of the physical body, which is where the thyroid gland is found.
+For more details, read The Energy Centers.

-An elevated or normal sodium/potassium ratio indicates better chakra balance, in general, than a low sodium/potassium ratio.
+An elevated or normal sodium/potassium ratio indicates better balance of the energy centers, in general, than a low sodium/potassium ratio.

 7. A directional indicator of the oxidation rate.
 A high sodium/potassium ratio is more associated with a increasing or speeding up of the oxidation rate.
 A low sodium/potassium ratio is more associated with a collapse or slowing of the oxidation rate.
 It is an excellent indicator, in fact.
 This has a lot to do with the electrical aspect of this ratio, explained below.